-The broad spectrum of analyses provided by the Toxicology section includes both natural and synthetic toxicants, such as; mycotoxins, environmental toxins, pesticides, rodenticides, drugs, anions, and metals, performed on a variety of matrices.
-The laboratory also provides analyses for nutritionally relevant compounds such as vitamins and metals.
+The broad spectrum of analyses provided by the Toxicology section includes both natural and synthetic toxicants, such as: mycotoxins, environmental toxins, pesticides, rodenticides, drugs, anions and heavy metals, performed on a variety of matrices.
+The laboratory also provides analyses for nutritionally-relevant compounds such as vitamins and trace metals.

-The laboratory also provides case consultation and may assist in field investigation of possible animal toxicosis.
+The laboratory also provides case consultation and may assist in field investigations of possible animal toxicosis.
 We have active test development for emerging toxicants using state-of-the-art methodology.

 The goals of any toxicology investigation should be to

 - Identify the source(s) of the toxicant, and confirm exposure.

 - Identify factors contributing to morbidity/mortality.

 - Assess any risk to the food chain.